Be Bright Be Seen with KCC and kmfm (2021)

 With the dark mornings and evenings setting in, we want to help make sure your children are visible, especially walking to and from school.

 Kent County Council is reminding all road users to be extra vigilant as the darker mornings and evenings make it more difficult for children and cyclists to be seen by drivers.

-We have 20,000 kmfm and KCC Road Safety Team 'Be Bright Be Seen' reflective keyrings for children to hang on to a bag, lunchbox or coat to help make them more visible.
+We have a record-breaking 25,000 kmfm and KCC Road Safety Team 'Be Bright Be Seen' reflective keyrings for children to hang on to a bag, lunchbox or coat to help make them more visible.